 - Don’t forget to tip your instructors who not only encourage you, so you feel somewhat confident, but they also lug the hang glider back UP the dune after each flight.
 People, we are a family of five, we each went down the hill five times.
 Do the math.
 And to think, I thought walking up the dune five times was rough.

-Shout out to the Outer Banks for arranging our visit and to Nolan and Charlie at Kitty Hawk Flight School for helping us to conquer our fears and feel somewhat competent, even if we truly aren’t.
+Shout out to the Outer Banks for arranging our visit and to Nolan and Charlie at Kitty Hawk Flight School for helping us to conquer our fears and feel somewhat competent, even if we truly weren’t.

 Things to Do in the Outer Banks